Free Tools

 Using Vidocu's free video audio extractor:

-1. Open the tool and drag in your video file (MP4, MOV, WEBM, MKV, and most common formats work).
+1. Open the tool and drag in your video file, or paste a video URL.
+MP4, MOV, and WebM are supported, up to 500 MB.

 2. Let it process.
 Vidocu separates the audio track from the video automatically.